Board of Trustees

 Alicia Palladino, JD, PhD • Chair

 Alicia Palladino joined the UMDF Board of Trustees in 2017.
-Alicia is an IP Attorney in the Health Sciences Practice Group of Troutman Pepper, resident in the Pittsburgh office.
+Alicia is a partner at Goodwin Procter LLP, and a resident of Pittsburgh, PA.
 Alicia currently concentrates her practice on patent preparation and prosecution, due diligence and licensing matters.

 Before becoming a lawyer, Alicia was a researcher at the University of Pittsburgh and has extensive experience in a broad range of life science areas such as genetics, biochemistry, organic chemistry, biotechnology, molecular biology and cell imaging.
 She received her Ph.D. from the University of Connecticut Health Center in biomedical science, where her research was focused on using molecular biological techniques to understand the complex cellular mechanism of alternative splicing.

 Alicia’s husband, Michael Palladino, PhD, is a prolific mitochondrial disease researcher who has contributed significantly to the field.
 They have two children and participate in the yearly Energy for Life Walk in Pittsburgh as a family.